shegezzy/M4ACE-PROJECT/README.md

 - Used separation of concerns by structuring route handling into separate modules.

 🚀 "Good code structure today prevents bugs tomorrow.
 Stay modular, stay clean!"

+## ✅ Week 12 Tasks
+- Created an Express.js server that responds with "Hello, Express!" at the root route /.
+- Practiced setting up and running a basic Express app.
+- Gained experience with Node.js package management (npm init, npm install express).

+🚀 "With Express, building servers becomes simple and scalable — keep growing!"